 Before long, Lee Scratch Perry had become the local hitmaker.
 The Black Ark studio had given birth to the songs of Max Romeo, Junior Murvin, and most famously, Bob Marley and The Wailers.
-A young Marley approached Scratch in a musical plateau, needing a kick to reinvigorate his sound.
+A young Marley approached Scratch when the singer was on a musical plateau, needing a kick to reinvigorate his sound.
 The two artists had a fiery relationship, Marley living under Scratch’s roof, hearing his unique philosophy on life, and eventually creating some of his best records in the studio, including ‘Soul Rebel’ ‘Duppy Conqueror’, and the classic ‘Sun is Shining’.

 Not long after their incredibly successful musical collaboration, the partnership between Scratch and the awesomely successful Reggae singer began to break down over arguments, and before long they had broken ties.
 Even today, the names Lee Perry and Bob Marley are never far apart, if only because of the media’s insistence on tying their legacies together.